Vszobov/Stock-market-prediction/README.md

    - Run `NLP_Model.ipynb` to train the model on Earnings Call transcripts.
 3. **Financials Model Training**:
    - Execute `Financials_Model.ipynb` to train the statistical learning model using NLP model predictions and financial data.
-4. **Evaluation**:
-   - Assess model performance using precision and market comparison metrics.

 ## Usage

 - **Portfolio Construction**: Use the model to construct a profitable portfolio without manual intervention.
-- **Professional Use**: Utilize predicted probabilities to compare different stocks, aiding professional portfolio managers in decision-making.
+- **Professional Use**: Also, professionals whi are taking many factors into account can use model outputs as one of the data sources in their work.

 ## Conclusion